 What happens during church?

 As you enter the church, a friendly usher will greet you and give you a bulletin to guide you through the service.
 All of our services feature reading, preaching, prayer, and music.
 At times, you will be invited to stand, sing, pray, greet your neighbor, be in silence, or read responsively.
 Though similar in important ways, each service has its own style and flavor.
-More details are available at the following links: First Worship, Festival Worship, Evening Worship, Jazz Worship, Healing Worship.
+More details are available at the following links: First Worship, Festival Worship, Jazz Worship, Healing Worship.

 Communion is offered at First Worship and Jazz Worship each week; at Festival Worship, we celebrate communion five times a year.
 Our communion table is open to everyone—baptized or not, confessed or not, sure or not, saint or sinner or a little of both.